NathanielHill/micro-captcha/README.md

 You'll be asked to provide `CAPTCHA_SECRET` which is the secret key provided by Google.

-You can also provide the key on the command line:
+You can also provide the key on the command line with the `-e` option:

 ```
 now -e CAPTCHA_SECRET=<your-secret-key> NathanielHill/micro-captcha
 ```

+> You may also set the port with the `PORT` environment variable.

 Or if you'd like to use [now secrets](https://zeit.co/docs/getting-started/secrets) to store the key: